trek-view/gopro2gsv/README.md

 * `-r 5`: the output framerate per second (always 5, explained below)
 * `-i %05d.jpg`: the filenames to match on. `%05d` means capture 5 digits.
 * `-c:v libx264` is an abbreviated version of codec:v.
 Encodes the video using the libx264 codec (H264).
-* `<DIRECTORY NAME>` is the directory name of the timelaps images
+* `<DIRECTORY NAME>` is the directory name of the timelapse images

 Note, this is purely for example purposes.
 The resulting video should be of the same quality as the input (so might need some more ffmpeg flags to be included).

-[According to many ad-hoc observations in various Google Street View groups](https://www.facebook.com/groups/366117726774216), Street View servers also appear to prefer shorter segments, often rejecting longer videos.
+[According to many ad-hoc observations in various Google StreetView groups](https://www.facebook.com/groups/366117726774216), StreetView servers also appear to prefer shorter segments, often rejecting longer videos.
 Again, this is undocumented but I will play it safe and pack videos with a length not exceeding 60 seconds.

 This means at a frame rate of 5 FPS (0.2 seconds per frame), each video will contain a maximum of 300 frames (60 * 5).